United Labs Liquid Sunshine Heavy Duty Cleaner/Degreaser

 This product was independently reviewed by SF Environment for the 2005 janitorial contract.
 As such, it does not contain chemicals that can cause cancer, birth defects and other long-term health effects.

-Information on Cleaner Degreasers
+Info on this product category: Cleaner Degreasers

 Why Go Green